Zequez/logseq-vault/pages/I feel scared journal.md

 - I feel scared of being seen
-- I feel scared of writing or speaking about my usage of cannabis -
+- I feel scared of writing or speaking about my usage of cannabis
+- I feel scared because I'm basically out of money and I have to pay rent -
+-